IgorALucena/ControlOfFamilyExpenses/README.md

 #### Activities:

-**000**: create and model the database as shown in the image below:
+**Req 000**: create and model the database as shown in the image below:

 <img src="/assets/model.png">

-**001**: CRUD Expense Implement CRUD operations for the Expense table.
+**Req 001**: CRUD Expense Implement CRUD operations for the Expense table.
 In the data query operation, create various query endpoint options: By period, By Value, by Responsible, etc…

 **Req 002**: CRUD Responsible Implement CRUD operations for the Responsible table.
 In the data query operation, if a responsible name is provided, search for part of the name.
 If a name is not provided, return all registered data.